soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 regular values, put them in data structures, pass them to functions, everything you can do with regular values like `Int` or `String`.

-The way Haskell treats names is very similar to copy paste. anywhere you see `html_` in the code, you can replace it with `el "html"`.
+The way Haskell treats names is very similar to copy paste.
+Anywhere you see `html_` in the code, you can replace it with `el "html"`.
 They are the same (this is what the equals signs say, right?
 That the two sides are the same).
 This property, of being able to *substitute* the two sides of the